Single sign-on for Drupal sites

 Add the button to your pages

-In the main menu go to Structure (Drupal 7 or 8) or Site building (Drupal 6) and select the option Block layout (Drupal 8) or Blocks (Drupal 6 or 7).
-Next, click Place block (Drupal 8) or drag the SuperSaaS Login block (Drupal 6 or 7) to an appropriate location on the page.
+In the main menu go to Structure (Drupal 7, 8 or 9) or Site building (Drupal 6) and select the option Block layout (Drupal 8 or 9) or Blocks (Drupal 6 or 7).
+Next, click Place block (Drupal 8 or 9) or drag the SuperSaaS Login block (Drupal 6 or 7) to an appropriate location on the page.
 You can click configure to further customize the title and the pages on which the button should display.

 - Note that the button only appears to users who are logged in to your Drupal site